ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 author: arieljuod
 ---

-Since the release of Rails 6, **Webpack** is the default JavaScript bundler for new Rails app.
-We all struggle at first coming from a **Sprockets** background, and more often than not, we, as developers, tried to avoid making JavaScript changes so we don't have to deal with it, or just copy/pasted until it worked.
+Since the release of Rails 6, **Webpack** is the default JavaScript bundler for new Rails apps.
+We all struggled at first coming from a **Sprockets** background, and more often than not, we, as developers, tried to avoid making JavaScript changes so we wouldn't have to deal with it, or just copy/pasted until it worked.

-In this post, I'll try to explain some basic concepts and ideas from the point of view of a Rails developer used to work with the Assets Pipeline, comparing how to do the same thing on both.
+In this post, I'll try to explain some basic concepts and ideas from the point of view of a Rails developer used to working with the Assets Pipeline, comparing how to do the same thing on both.

 <!--more-->

-## Some Glossary
+## Glossary

 - A **Bundler** is an application that can process, compile and pack assets like JavaScript, CSS, Images, Videos, etc.
 - [Webpack](https://webpack.js.org/) is an bundler that runs on NodeJS.